tatsumoto-ren/tatsumoto-ren.github.io/blog/foreword.md

 Dictionaries, grammar guides and software are also available in abundance.

 Avoid *blue-pilled* resources.
-There are a myriad methods of out there, some are effective, but many are not.
+There are a myriad methods out there. some are effective, but many are not.
 [No one has ever gotten good using JapanesePod101](https://www.youtube.com/watch?v=ikm_gL7-mZs).